 Not nice, rape.
 But not awful writing.
 Not really.
 She tells the story and fills in her two-dimensional heroes with a world view that would tickle a medieval warlord.
-See Romain Gary’s Genghis Cohn for a full exploration of vengance served cold.
-Considering the tonnage generated by her crackpot philosophizing, Ayn Rand could have taken years and generated thousands of pages of writing.
-I have tried this; it’s no picnic.
-She did it; it is a thing some of us are driven to do.
-Yet others hail a cab: “The Belmont, driver, and step on it,” this was the 40s.
-Sex had to be with a chuckle or it didn’t get on the screen:
+See Romain Gary’s The Dance of Genghis Cohn for a full exploration of vengance served cold.
+Considering the tonnage generated by her crackpot philosophizing, Ayn Rand could have taken years and generated thousands of pages of writing, no picnic.
+She did it; it’s a thing some of us are driven to do.
+Yet others hail a cab: “The Belmont, driver, and step on it.”
+This was the 40s; sex had to be with a chuckle or it didn’t get on the screen:

 At home, when the lights are dimmed—dead or not, the she bear snarls in her lair.